dalboris/learning-symbol-visibility/01-gcc-basics/README.md

 # 01 - GCC Basics

 In this example, we learn how to make a function visible or hidden when compiling a shared library with gcc.
-We will compile a library called 'foo' and use it in a program called 'bar'.
+We will compile a library called `foo` and use it in a program called `bar`.

-## 1. Compiling foo without -fvisibility=hidden
+## 1. Compiling a shared library

-Our library 'foo' is made of three functions declared in foo.h and defined in foo.cpp:
+Our library `foo` is made of three functions declared in `foo.h` and defined in `foo.cpp`:

 ```
 int add(int a, int b);